nolanyee/data-science-portfolio/README.md

   * [__Style Transfer Implementation__](style-transfer/README.md): Inputs an image of a painting and a photograph, and applies the painting style to the photograph using a pre-trained convolutional neural network.
 This is a flexible implementation of L. A. Gatys, A. S. Ecker, M. Bethge. *Image Style Transfer Using Convolutional Neural Networks*.
 In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.

     * *Skills: Python, Image Processing, Convolutional Neural Networks, Gradient Descent*

+  * [__Mosaic Generator__](mosaic-generator/README.md): Inputs an image and outputs diffuse, depth, normal, and specular maps of a mosaic version of the image.
+This extends and builds upon work found in the article A. Hausner. *Simulating Decorative Mosaics.* In SIGGRAPH'01: 573-580, 2001.

+    * *Skills: Python, Image Processing, Linear Algebra, Multivariable Calculus, Algorithms, Visualization*

   * [__Handwritten Digit Recognition__](digit-recognition/HandwrittenDigitRecognition.pdf): Uses a neural network to classify handwritten digits from the NIST dataset - a classic problem, but a useful introduction to image recognition.
     * *Skills: Python, Image Recognition, Neural Networks*